collinsjacob127/collinsjacob127/README.md

 *Additional information about projects marked with "\*" available upon request.*

 ## Contact Me
-I'm always open to collaboration, feel free to reach out any time!
+I'm quite open to collaboration, feel free to reach out any time!

 You can reach me at jbcollins@csuchico.edu